csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

-• Like the Hyper-Text Markup Language (HTML) on which the Web is based, the Extensible Markup Language (XML) is derived from the Standard Gener- alized Markup Language (SGML).
+- Like the Hyper-Text Markup Language (HTML) on which the Web is based, the Extensible Markup Language (XML) is derived from the Standard Gener- alized Markup Language (SGML).
 XML was originally intended for providing functional markup for Web documents, but has now become the de facto standard data format for data exchange between applications.

-• XML documents contain elements with matching starting and ending tags indicating the beginning and end of an element.
+- XML documents contain elements with matching starting and ending tags indicating the beginning and end of an element.
 Elements may have subele- ments nested within them, to any level of nesting.
 Elements may also have attributes.
 The choice between representing information as attributes and subelements is often arbitrary in the context of data representation.

-• Elements may have an attribute of type ID that stores a unique identifier for the element.
+- Elements may have an attribute of type ID that stores a unique identifier for the element.
 Elements may also store references to other elements by using attributes of type IDREF.
 Attributes of type IDREFS can store a list of references.

-• Documents optionally may have their schema specified by a Document Type Declaration (DTD).
+- Documents optionally may have their schema specified by a Document Type Declaration (DTD).
 The DTD of a document specifies what elements may occur, how they may be nested, and what attributes each element may have.
 Although DTDs are widely used, they have several limitations.
 For instance, they do not provide a type system.

-• XML Schema is now the standard mechanism for specifying the schema of an XML document.
+- XML Schema is now the standard mechanism for specifying the schema of an XML document.
 It provides a large set of basic types, as well as constructs for

 creating complex types and specifying integrity constraints, including key constraints and foreign-key (keyref) constraints.

-• XML data can be represented as tree structures, with nodes corresponding to elements and attributes.
+- XML data can be represented as tree structures, with nodes corresponding to elements and attributes.
 Nesting of elements is reflected by the parent-child structure of the tree representation.

-• Path expressions can be used to traverse the XML tree structure and locate data.
+- Path expressions can be used to traverse the XML tree structure and locate data.
 XPath is a standard language for path expressions, and allows required elements to be specified by a file-system-like path, and additionally allows selections and other features.
 XPath also forms part of other XML query lan- guages.

-• The XQuery language is the standard language for querying XML data.
+- The XQuery language is the standard language for querying XML data.
 It has a structure not unlike SQL, with **for**, **let**, **where**, **order by**, and **return** clauses.
 However, it supports many extensions to deal with the tree nature of XML and to allow for the transformation of XML documents into other documents with a significantly different structure.
 XPath path expressions form a part of XQuery.
 XQuery supports nested queries and user-defined functions.

-• The DOM and SAX APIs are widely used for programmatic access to XML data.
+- The DOM and SAX APIs are widely used for programmatic access to XML data.
 These APIs are available from a variety of programming languages.

-• XML data can be stored in any of several different ways.
+- XML data can be stored in any of several different ways.
 XML data may also be stored in file systems, or in XML databases, which use XML as their internal representation.

-• XML data can be stored as strings in a relational database.
+- XML data can be stored as strings in a relational database.
 Alternatively, relations can represent XML data as trees.
 As another alternative, XML data can be mapped to relations in the same way that E-R schemas are mapped to relational schemas.
 Native storage of XML in relational databases is facilitated by adding an **xml** data type to SQL.

-• XML is used in a variety of applications, such as storing complex data, ex- change of data between organizations in a standardized form, data mediation, and Web services.
+- XML is used in a variety of applications, such as storing complex data, ex- change of data between organizations in a standardized form, data mediation, and Web services.
 Web services provide a remote-procedure call interface, with XML as the mechanism for encoding parameters as well as results.

-#Review Terms
+# Review Terms

-• Extensible Markup Language (XML)
+- Extensible Markup Language (XML)

-• Hyper-Text Markup Language (HTML)
+- Hyper-Text Markup Language (HTML)

-• Standard Generalized Markup Language
+- Standard Generalized Markup Language

-• Markup language
+- Markup language

-• Tags • Self-documenting • Element • Root element • Nested elements • Attribute
+- Tags - Self-documenting - Element - Root element - Nested elements - Attribute

-#Practice Exercises
+# Practice Exercises

-• Namespace • Default namespace • Schema definition • Document Type Definition
+- Namespace - Default namespace - Schema definition - Document Type Definition

 (DTD)